amadare42/refundablefocus/readme.md

 # Refundable Focus

 This mod allow you to refund Focus spent on movement.
-Other players aren't required to have it.
+Other players aren't required to have it installed.

 ### How to use